-In 2020 and 2021 most music festivals in Germany had to be cancelled due to the coronavirus.
+In 2020 and 2021 most music festivals in Germany had to be cancelled due to the Coronavirus-Pandemic.
 But many music fans hope that this will change soon.
 After all, what is a summer without festivals like Rock am Ring, Hurricane or Wacken?
 We explain the special attraction of rock festivals in Germany and showcase three interesting events.

 There is hardly a place in Germany that does not have its own music festival.
 These events have a long tradition.
 Some of the oldest festivals started in the 1920s.
 But even the newer events have become an integral part of the cultural life of a region.